E-Invoicing in the UK: What the 2029 Mandate Means for Businesses

 Another possibility is that the UK adopts a model closer to Belgium or Germany, where structured electronic formats and approved exchange networks are required, but without real-time government clearance.

 What is clear is that the UK is moving toward a more digital and structured invoicing environment.
-Whether through real-time reporting or format-based standardization, businesses will need systems capable of supporting compliant electronic exchange.
+Whether through real-time reporting or format-based standardisation, businesses will need systems capable of supporting compliant electronic exchange.

 What Businesses Should Do Now